-THE 20′ CENTURY (1900 – ) I
+THE 20′ CENTURY I (1900 – )

-Fig. 1 BRASS PLAYERS IN THE BOSTON SYMPHONY ORCHESTRA 1910
+BRASS PLAYERS IN THE BOSTON SYMPHONY ORCHESTRA 1910

 All instruments are ”modern” but the design is still like the German instruments from the time of Wagner.

 Both the technique of the musicians and the use of instruments have changed.
 You could say that the original pitch of the instruments has been changed: The natural pitch of the trumpets and horns is higher now, and the pitch of the ”low brass” is lower.
 The re- introducing of the alto trombone and the further development of the bass trombone made the overall sound of the trombone group wider, and the preferred pitch of the tuba became CC/ BB in stead of F/Eb.
-Since the 1950ies the bore on the trumpet and trombone became wider, from small bore over medium bore to large bore.
-The bigger bore has made up for the sound in the higher regions, it is not too light.
+Since the 1950s the bore on the trumpet and trombone became wider, from small bore over medium bore to large bore.
+The bigger bore has made up for the lighter sound in the higher tuning, not to be too light.
 The brass group as a whole has got more contrast, without losing the homogeneous sound.

 To be a soloist is always a challenge, but to brass players (and also to singers) it is a physical challenge to be able to end a piece with the same reserves of energy as one had at the beginning of the piece.
-In the culture of wind orchestras and jazz it has always been rather ”normal” to have many soloists, but from the second half of the 20th century it became more common to see brass players as soloists in the symphony orchestras.
+In the culture of wind orchestras and jazz it has always been rather ”normal” to have many brass-soloists, but from the second half of the 20th century it became more common to see brass players as soloists in front of the symphony orchestras.
 Some brass players have even become full time star soloists.

-THE MAKING OF INTRUMENTS
+2. THE MAKING OF INTRUMENTS

 In the 1900’s American instrument firms came along seriously, not only in the USA but also in Europe.
 Some of the best known were: CONN, KING, HOLTON og BACH.
 Today they are all a part of the company CONN-SELMER.
 (Also look after BENGE under Sousas soloists The 20′ century II).

-Fig. 7 THE INSTRUMENT COMPANY CONN 1913
+THE INSTRUMENT COMPANY CONN 1913

-Fig. 8 THE “TOOL DEPARTMENT” AT CONN
+Fig.6 THE “TOOL DEPARTMENT” AT CONN

 From left to right: Leroy Kenfield (bass trombone), August Mausebach (2nd trombone) and Carl Hampe (1st trombone)

 THE STAN KENTON TROMBONE SECTION IN AN ADVERTISEMENT FOR CONN TROMBONES.

-Fig. 9 VINCENT BACH (1890-1976) was born in Austria were he at a young age performed as a cornet virtuoso.
+– was born in Austria were he at a young age performed as a cornet virtuoso.
 Later he moved to the USA were he in 1918 set off with his firm making mouthpieces.
 Later he made trumpets and trombones as well and all his instruments became world famous, like a synonym for the highest quality ever.
 The series of his top-instruments was named after the famous old Italian violins: STRADIVARIUS.

 In Europe there were still instrument firms in Germany, France and Engand, that were doing very well.
 In England BESSON continued to deliver instruments to the Brass Band Movement.
 In 1948, the group BOOSEY & HAWKES acquired the BESSON London brand.
 In 2006 the company Buffet Crampon acquires two famous brass instrument brands, ANTOINE COURTOIS Paris (created in 1803) and BESSON (created in 1837).
 The company became Groupe Buffet Crampon.

-Fig. 11 GEBR.
+GEBR.
 ALEXANDER WORKSHOP 1909.

-NEW INVENTIONS AND NEW TECHNOLOGY.
+3. NEW INVENTIONS AND NEW TECHNOLOGY

 TUNING SLIDE AND WATER KEY FOR THE TRUMPET.

-Fig. 3 MUTES FOR TROMBONE
+MUTES FOR TROMBONE